Extracting insights out of data

 The relevance of a data-driven culture is obvious.
 Despite the many benefits it offers, becoming a data-driven company is not that easy.

-• In line with the aforementioned challenge, data is sometimes not in the right format or quality required for the type of analytics being performed.
+- In line with the previous challenge, data is sometimes not in the right format or quality required for the type of analytics being performed.
 Analyses with data strongly depend on the quality of the data.
-Poor data quality negatively impacts reliability and can ultimately destroy a company’s business value.
+Poor data quality negatively impacts reliability and can ultimately destroy the business value of analytics & AI.

-• Security issues and compliance issues: When data is shared within the organization, privacy concerns and security issues arise.
-Companies need to pay attention to current data protection rules (e.g., GDPR) to avoid fines and the loss of reputation.
+- Security issues and compliance issues: Storing and sharing data within an organization raises privacy and security concerns.
+Adhering to data protection regulations (e.g., GDPR) is crucial to avoid fines and reputational damage.

 In spite of these challenges, a data-driven culture can be reached, but not overnight.
 Instead, several small steps have to be taken.